thousandmiles/blog_source/source/_posts/What-If-We-Call-main-in-main.md

 title: What If We Call main() in main()
 categories:
   - Programming
+tags:
+  - C++
 date: 2025-11-08 04:04:21
 ---

 I saw this question on TikTok and couldn't stop thinking - "What happens if you call `main()` inside `main()`?"
-It's one of those things you never think about until someone asks, and then you *have* to try it.
+It's one of those things you never think about until someone asks, and then you _have_ to try it.

 Turns out, it's a perfect example of how `main()` is just a function like any other, and what happens when you push recursion too far.